08-12-2017 06:22 PM

 Wired clients: Custom built Windows 10 PC, Brother Scanner/Printer, four PS3s, four XBOX360s, two Wiis, four Smart TVs.

-Wireless clients: Fourteen (yes, 14) Nest Thermostats for in-floor radiant heating, two Macbook Pros, two Windows laptops, one iPad Air 2, one Surface Pro 3, four iPhones, one Android phone, and one Windows phone, two DS Lites.
+Wireless clients: Fourteen (yes, 14) Nest Thermostats for in-floor radiant heating, two Macbook Pros, two Windows laptops, one iPad Air 2, one Surface Pro 3, four iPhones, two Android phones, two DS Lites, robotic vacuum.

 08-12-2017 11:33 PM

 If you start off on a Linux, Mac or Windows controller, the migration to the Cloud Key is really straightforward so you could decide later or budget to get it next month.